tupakkatapa/nixobolus/README.md

 2. Generate

     Run the `build.sh` script with the path to your configuration file as the argument.
-This will render the Nix configuration files from the Jinja2 templates and build the initrd and kernel for each configured machine using the `nix-build` command.
+This will render the Nix configuration files from the Jinja2 templates and build the initrd, kernel and netboot.ipxe for each configured machine using the `nix-build` command.

     ```
     $ ./build.sh --help